cgarciae/treeo/docs/index.md

     height: jnp.array = to.field(node=True) # I am a node field!
     name: str = to.field(node=False) # I am a static field!
 ```

-Using this information Treeo specifies a Pytree you can use with various `jax` functions.
+`field` is just a wrapper around `dataclasses.field` so you can define your Pytrees as dataclasses, but Treeo fully supports non-dataclass classes as well.
+Since all `Tree` instances are Pytree they work with the various functions from the`jax` library as expected:

 ```python
 p = Person(height=jnp.array(1.8), name="John")